-The Fund is a series of the iShares iBonds® fixed maturity series of bond exchange-traded funds ("ETFs") sponsored by BlackRock, Inc. ("BlackRock").
+The Fund is a series of the iShares iBonds® fixed maturity series of bond ETFs sponsored by BlackRock, Inc. ("BlackRock").
 The iBonds® fixed maturity series do not invest in U.S. savings bonds or other U.S. government bonds (except to the extent the funds hold cash equivalent instruments consistent with their investment objectives) and are not designed to provide protection against inflation.